 Reduces the image to solid red, green, blue, cyan, yellow, magenta, white, or black.
 These are the primary colors.
 No gradients will be displayed in the image.
 This produces a posterized effect.

 The lightest colors are subtracted from the darker colors.
 White inverts the base color and black produces no change.
-This psychedelic blend mode is useful for aligning layers together.
+This psychedelic blend mode is useful for aligning layers together, because it shows the difference between the layers.

 Similar to the difference mode, but with less saturation.
-Very little luminance is shown for the blend pixels.
+The result is very little luminance is shown for the blend pixels.

 Uses the color hue of the blend color.
 The Saturation and the luminosity of the base pixels are used.